 “It was thrilling to be able to research a topic I’m passionate about and put my discoveries out there for others to see.”

-Applications for the Fall 2022 program are now open.
+Applications for the Spring 2023 program are closed.

 Eligibility.
-This program is open to undergraduate students enrolled in CNU, NSU, ODU, W&M, ESCC, Camp CC, TNCC, or TCC.
+This program is open to undergraduate students enrolled in CNU, NSU, ODU, W&M, ESCC, Camp CC, VPCC, or TCC.

 Program Requirements.
 Participate in a kick-off meeting, prepare a research paper, present your research at a Student Research Showcase at the end of the program, and meet with your assigned mentor at least monthly during the program